tomafro/tomafro.net/_posts/2009-05-22-using-rack-middleware-for-good-and-evil.markdown

 end
 {% endhighlight %}

-I suggest you add it to a colleagues app late on a Friday afternoon, and see how long it takes to drive them to insanity.
+I suggest you add it to a colleague's app late on a Friday afternoon, and see how long it takes to drive them to insanity.